hoodcodes/hoodcodes.github.io/AWS/devcertblog.md

 - Development and Test on AWS
 - How AWS Pricing Work

-I am going to add links to these items.
+Note: I am adding links to these items as I find them.

 **April 20, 2022**